FlipperPA/django-tempus-dominus/README.md

 # Django Tempus Dominus

-## DEPRECATION NOTICE: Final Release

-**A Note About the Future of This Package**

-The parent project to this package, Tempus Dominus, is no longer receiving updates.
-The maintainer of Tempus Dominus put in a lot of work - thank you! - but doesn't have the cycles to continue maintaining it further.
-My colleagues and I need a robust date and time picker for our full time jobs, so we'll be looking for a good, accessible Bootstrap 4 solution over the next few months.
-When we've found the one we are going to use, we'll build another Django shim package similar to this one.

-Unless something changes with the future of Tempus Domnius, version `5.1.2.13` will be the final release of Django Tempus Dominus, which includes support for Django 3.0.

-Django Tempus Dominus provided Django widgets for the [Tempus Dominus Bootstrap 4 DateTime](https://tempusdominus.github.io/bootstrap-4/ "Tempus Dominus") date and time picker.
+Django Tempus Dominus provides Django widgets for the [Tempus Dominus Bootstrap 4 DateTime](https://tempusdominus.github.io/bootstrap-4/ "Tempus Dominus") date and time picker.

+## A Note About the Future of This Package

+The parent project to this package, Tempus Dominus, is being reworked.
+This package will not receive any updates until the parent project releases version 6, which will deprecate jQuery and Bootstrap as dependencies.
+When that occurs, we'll update this package to support v6.

 ## Installation